 2. Lower your essential bills

-Did you know that a lot of regular bills, such as your utilities, phone, cable, and internet bills may be negotiable?
+Did you know that a lot of regular bills, such as your utilities, phone, cable, and internet bills, may be negotiable?
 Call your providers to ask about discounts (such as if you bundle services) or to see whether you can downgrade your plans.
 For example, you may be paying for more data from your phone provider than you're using.

 When it comes to insurance, you may be able to save by comparison shopping and opting for different types of coverage, depending on your needs.
 Usually selecting a higher deductible—the dollar amount you must pay before your insurer chips in—gets you a lower premium (your monthly payment).
-If the risk of potentially paying more out of pocket up front is worth it to you, and you have an emergency savings to draw from, raising your annual deductible by a few hundred dollars can slash your monthly payment by around 10%.1
+If the risk of potentially paying more out of pocket up front is worth it to you, and you have emergency savings to draw from, raising your annual deductible by a few hundred dollars can slash your monthly payment by around 10%.1

 Another way to bring down your monthly bills is to refinance or consolidate debt—such as your mortgage, student loans, or auto loans—for a lower interest rate and smaller minimum payment.
 Just beware of potentially expensive closing costs or extending the term of the new loan much longer.
 You don't want short-term savings to cost you more over time.